esphome/esphome-docs/components/usb_device.rst

 USB Device
 ==========

 ESP32S2 and ESP32S3 allow to develop USB devices.
-One of the examples of USB device is ``INFO`` logger.
+One of the examples of USB device is ``USB_CDC`` logger.

 .. seo::
     :description: Instructions for setting up USB Device in ESPHome.